codcube/webize/README.md

  see the [manifesto](LINKS.md)

 # INSTALL
-[a script](INSTALL.sh) calls distro pkg-managers and bundler to install the gems and their dependencies. there is no install step for this library (until there's a release version (which likely won't happen unless someone forks the project as we're decades in and nowhere near a release candidate yet))
+[a script](INSTALL.sh) uses distro pkg-managers and bundler to install gems and their dependencies. there is no install step for this library itself until there's a release version, which likely won't happen unless someone forks the project as we're decades in and nowhere near a release candidate. simply require 'index.rb' and get coding, or launch one of the preconfigured servers and get webizing!

 # CONFIG

-set the cache location:
+set the storage base:

     export WEB=$HOME/web